Duane Betts: Early life

-Duane Betts was born in Sarasota, Florida, the son of Allman Brothers Band member and co-founder Dickey Betts and his then-wife, known now as Paulette Howell.
+Duane Betts was born in Sarasota, Florida, the son of Allman Brothers Band member and co-founder Dickey Betts and his then-wife, known now as Paulette Howell (née Eghiazarian).
+His mother is of Armenian descent.
 Duane was named for Duane Allman, Dickey's bandmate who was killed in a motorcycle accident in 1971.

 Betts learned to play drums as a youth, then switched to guitar at age 12.
 At 16, he appeared onstage as a guest with The Allman Brothers Band on June 24, 1994, at the Gerald R. Ford Amphitheatre in Vail, Colorado.
 Later that summer, he played with the band during its appearance at the Woodstock '94 music festival.